 I make them do the work, and push them to find the flaws in their assumptions, and sometimes surprising things happen.
 I had a student come into my office once with a topic proposal for a paper along the lines suggested above: that it wasn't fair that a girl could just call anything rape, when there was no proof, and guys had no defense.

 I didn't really know the kid, who'd been a silent and seemingly sullen presence in the classroom.
-I knew that he was a baseball player, and not unhandsome, and I wanted to punch him in the face.
+I knew that he was an athlete, and not unhandsome, and I wanted to punch him in the face.
 But I gathered all my energy together to work with him: what he was really saying was that rape is a terrible thing, right?
 And it's such a terrible thing that we have to be careful to use the term precisely, because otherwise it could lead to our taking rape less seriously.
 Right?

 He didn't say much of anything, and after struggling for several more minutes I finally said, in my brightest tone, "You see?
 The problem is that if you're not careful, you're going to sound like an asshole."